jjpanda/fruitclassifier/README.md

-# Image classification of Citrus Fruits
+# Image classification of Fruits

-### To build an image classification system to classify 4 types of citrus fruits:
+### To build an image classification system to classify 4 kinds of fruits:
 ~~~
 1. apple
 2. orange